carbon-design-system/carbon-platform/docs/resource-schemas.md

     url: https://www.figma.com/file/Vzz8k68Pqk5HfaTdQOQrGu/White-Theme---Carbon-Design-System?node-id=456%3A14680
 ```

-For the value of the `design-kits` array, you can set the following keys.
+For the value of the `designKits` array, you can set the following keys.

 <!-- prettier-ignore -->
 | Design kit | Description | Required | Type | Default | Valid values |